 Hear from climate leaders in Cascadia on why we need to act together today in this 15-minute video:

-The Cascadia Partner Forum envisions a region resilient to the impacts of climate change, where residents with diverse life experiences and values—rural and urban communities, landowners, Native Tribes and First Nations, policy-makers, natural resource and economic development decision-makers—understand the dynamic nature of the Cascadian landscape and are working together to conserve connected networks of lands and waters, their diversity, naturally functioning and able to adapt, so that native fish and wildlife and people have flexible options far into the future.
+The Cascadia Partner Forum envisions a region where our environment is resilient to the impacts of climate change, where residents with diverse life experiences and values—rural and urban communities, landowners, Native Tribes and First Nations, policy-makers, natural resource and economic development decision-makers—understand the dynamic nature of the Cascadian landscape and are working together to conserve connected networks of lands and waters, their diversity, naturally functioning and able to adapt, so that native fish and wildlife and people have flexible options far into the future.

 We can come together to today to make this future possible, join us.

 Public and private partners, including our partner forum, have invested significant resources on building a network of partners across political and organizational boundaries working towards a resilient Cascadia.
 Therefore we are working to continue this collaborative work in our region through development of a Cascadia Climate Adaptation Strategy: a collaborative plan for ensuring the resilience of our ecosystems.

 Our shared strategy is a multi-scale effort aiming at providing access to information, spatial priorities, tools to explore options, resources towards implementation of actions, and communications for creating a resilient Cascadia for ecological and human communities today and into the future.
 It is being developed comprehensively but delivered in phases, as some components will take longer to execute.
 The process of building and sharing these pieces will be as important as the product.